hrcheung/arrhythmia-detection/README.md

 - `Python` is required to run the model.
 - `Internet` is required to load the data.
-- `Colab` is an option environment setup.
+- `Colab` is an optional environment setup.

 #### How to Reproduce the Result